Introduction to the Fascinating World of Mushrooms

 White, gray, blue oyster mushrooms, oyster-shaped oyster mushrooms, Pearl Oyster.

-Pulmonary oyster mushrooms, Italian oyster.
+Lung oyster mushrooms, italian oyster.

 Pink oyster mushrooms, salmon oyster mushrooms.